IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 **These figures are provisional and correctness is not guaranteed. :)**

-These maps will update on Mondays and Thursdays, sometimes more often.
-The images lag 2 days from the current date.
+These maps update on **Monday and Thursday** using the most recent week of data (lag 2 days from the current date).
 A limited number of prior images [can be found here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/figures).

 ## OISST: